 - Get a mentor or a coach you can trust, who understands what you do and who can point out your blind spots.
-It takes a different mind-set, behaviour and action to get a different result, so asking for external help can often be liberating and will often produce new insights.
+It takes a different mind-set, behavior and action to get a different result, so asking for external help can often be liberating and will often produce new insights.
 It can feel lonely as you move higher and higher up the organizational hierarchy, so it’s common for executives to obtain non-partisan professional guidance.

 - Build a strong support group.
 You don’t need to do it alone.
 Some women find it difficult to delegate because of the need for control with the belief that they can do it best, faster, therefore find it difficult to ask others for help.
 However, effective leadership involves learning how to maintain your own energy levels by saying “no” before you are close to burn out, knowing when to step back and to practice a degree of trust and faith in the outcome.